-AHPA 5501 Human Anatomy (5:5:4:2:0) This lecture / laboratory series encompasses a regional study of the gross morphological features of the human body emphasizing functional anatomy.
+AHPA 5501 Human Anatomy (5:4:2,F) This lecture / laboratory series encompasses a regional study of the gross morphological features of the human body emphasizing functional anatomy.
 A portion of the laboratory experience involves computer-assisted learning.
-Students participate in human cadaver
+ISBN: 13: 978-1-4160-5951-6; ISBN: 978-1-4511-1945-9

-AHPA 5502 Physical Examination (5:5:3:2:0) This is a lecture / laboratory series in which the pediatric, adult, geriatric and trauma patient physical examination is demonstrated and practiced.
+AHPA 5502 Physical Examination (5:3:2,F) This is a lecture / laboratory series in which the adult patient physical examination is demonstrated and practiced.
 Students learn and apply the techniques of a comprehensive physical examination with the proper use of diagnostic instruments.
-Integration of the medical history (AHPA 5310 - Medical Interviewing) with the physical examination is reviewed and rehearsed.
 The laboratory experience utilizes students acting as patients, other simulated patients and real patients in a long term care facility.
-ISBN: 978-0-7817-8058-2
+ISBN: 978-1-60913-762-5

-AHPA 6301 Clinical Medicine VI (3:3:0:0:0) This lecture series explores preventable diseases, resources for health maintenance and risk factor reduction within the community.
+AHPA 6301 Clinical Medicine VI (3:3:0,F) This lecture series explores preventable diseases, resources for health maintenance and risk factor reduction within the community.
 The course considers selected acute and chronic diseases states, environmental health, occupational medicine and epidemiology.
 Diseases of the geriatric population, neurology, nephrology, and speech and hearing disorders are addressed.
 Referral to patients to other healthcare providers and agencies is discussed.
 Case studies and patient education are incorporated into the teaching process.
-ISBN: 978-0-1717-6372-1
+ISBN: 10:0071806334

-AHPA 6302 Medical Spanish (3:3:0:0:) This lecture series is designed to introduce the non-Spanish-speaking healthcare provider to basic and essential medical Spanish terminology in order to elicit information necessary to obtain a comprehensive medical history and perform a physical examination.
-The content is provided through CD-ROM that students must purchase through Texas Tech University.
+AHPA 6302 Medical Spanish (3:3:0,0) This lecture series is designed to introduce the non-Spanish-speaking healthcare provider to basic and essential medical Spanish terminology in order to elicit information necessary to obtain a comprehensive medical history and perform a physical examination.
+The content is provided through an online source that students must purchase through the provider's website.

-AHPA 6304 Healthcare Management (3:3:0:0:0) This lecture series informs and prepares the graduate for basic clinical office or hospital practice management.
+AHPA 6304 Healthcare Management (3:3:0,H) This lecture series informs and prepares the graduate for basic clinical office or hospital practice management.
 Discussion emphasizes reimbursement issues, coding/billing procedures, licensing and authorization of privileges that are exclusive to physician assistant practice.
+This course provides instruction in patient safety, quality improvement, prevention of medical errors and risk management.
 The impact of socioeconomic issues and healthcare delivery systems are also explored.
-ISBN: 978-1-5679-3412-0
+ISBN: 978-1-567-9341-2-0

-AHPA 6306 Medical Psychology (3:3:0:0:0) This lecture series analyzes acute and chronic psychiatric diseases frequently encountered in primary care clinical practice.
+AHPA 6306 Medical Psychology (3:3:0,F) This lecture series analyzes acute and chronic psychiatric diseases frequently encountered in primary care clinical practice.
 It also explores personality development, child development, normative responses to stress, psychosomatic manifestations of illness and injury, sexuality, responses to death and dying and basic counseling techniques.
 Adherence to the concepts of privilege and confidentiality in communicating with patients and a commitment to the patient's welfare is stressed.
 The course will apply interviewing techniques, developed in AHPA 5310 - Medical Interviewing, to the approach to the patient with a psychiatric illness.
-ISBN: 978-1-5856-2400-3; ISBN: 978-0-0714-3860-5; ISBN: 0-8385-4333-2 research and writing project.
+ISBN: 978-0-781-7825-3-1

+AHPA 6404 Master Project Track (4:0:4,F) This course is taught during the grand rounds held at the completion of each clerkship and includes a research and writing project.
 The basics of biomedical research are explored prior to the writing phase.
 Students are instructed on the techniques necessary to search and interpret the medical literature and its application to patient care.
 Students prepare and submit a manuscript for evaluation.
 The document must be informative, established from published evidence based research and stress current and operational knowledge of new medical findings.
 Throughout the clinical year during grand rounds at the end of each clinical rotation, the students are instructed and monitored in the stages of developing a text suitable for publication.
 No textbook is required.